Table of Content

 Global stock trading and investment are becoming increasingly popular, although currently, they are limited to a few stockbrokers.
 However, they are expected to be a significant aspect of the future of sub-broking.
 Sub-brokers will attract more clients and expand their business by offering a more comprehensive range of investment options, which will enhance the diversification and strength of their portfolios.

 The authorised partner industry has seen a significant shift towards digital platforms.
-Investors no longer rely on phone calls or in-person meetings with their authorised Partners.
-Instead, they increasingly use user-friendly mobile apps and web-based platforms to trade and manage their portfolios effortlessly.
+Investors now do not trust phone calls or face-to-face meetings with their licensed partners.
+Rather, they are increasingly adopting easy-to-use web platforms and mobile apps to buy and sell and actively manage their portfolios.

-Digital platforms provide numerous advantages, such as real-time market data, instant order execution, and comprehensive portfolio tracking.
-With advancing technology, these platforms are expected to become more advanced, incorporating artificial intelligence-driven insights and personalised investment recommendations.
+Online platforms have numerous advantages, such as live market data, simultaneous order placement, and sophisticated portfolio tracking.
+As technology becomes more advanced, online platforms will increasingly be more advanced in the future by incorporating artificial intelligence-driven suggestions and personalised investment recommendations.

 This digital shift presents challenges and opportunities for authorised partners.
 It reduces the need for traditional services and offers new ways to reach and serve clients.
 Adapting to these changes will enable authorised Partners to thrive in the future.